A Deep Generative Model for Reordering Adjacency Matrices: Approach

 For the decoder to produce a permutation matrix, we use a relaxed sorting operator that outputs permutation matrices, such as Sinkhorn~\cite{Sinkhorn} and SoftSort~\cite{SoftSort} (discussed in \autoref{dmr:sec:related-work:soft-sort}).
 A relaxed sorting operator is placed after the decoder's layers with trainable parameters (SoftPerm \autoref{dmr:fig:architecture}b).
 We set the SoftPerm to produce ``soft'' permutation matrices during training to enable gradient-based learning and exact permutation matrices at the inference time.
 While a reconstructed adjacency matrix $A_{P'}$ can be different from the input $A_P$, the decoder always produces a valid permutation matrix.
 Therefore, the decoder is guaranteed to generate adjacency matrices that represent the same structure as the given graph.

 While both Sinkhorn~\cite{Sinkhorn} and SoftSort~\cite{SoftSort} operators produce a permutation matrix, they have several differences in terms of their computational complexity and the mathematical characteristic of produced ``soft'' permutation matrices.
+The Sinkhorn operator $\mathcal{S}(X)$ over an $n \times n$ square matrix $X$ is defined as:

+where $\mathcal{T}_r(X)$ and $\mathcal{T}_c(X)$ are the row- and column-wise normalization operators, respectively.
+On the other hand, the SoftSort operator takes an $n$-dimensional vector $h$ and produces a permutation matrix by:

+where $\operatorname{softmax}$ is applied row-wise, $d$ is a differentiable semi-metric function, and $\tau$ is a temperature parameter for controlling the degree of relaxation.
+In addition, to get an exact permutation matrix at the inference stage, the Sinkhorn operator requires to solve a linear assignment problem.
+Contrastingly, the SoftSort operator only needs to apply $\operatorname{argmax}$ row-wise.
+Therefore, the Sinkhorn operator is more computationally demanding than the SoftSort operator.
 We compare two decoder designs in the evaluation to investigate their differences in building a generative model of matrix reordering.